moebrowne/multi-ssh-key-manager/README.md

     Host *
     IdentityFile ~/.ssh/rsa/%h/%r

+## Alias

+Rather than having to `cd` to the repo and type out `./ssh-manager.sh` it's way easier to add an alias:

+    alias ssh-manage="/path/to/repo/ssh-manager.sh $@"

 ## Create A New Key

 To create a new key or replace an existing one use the following: